PySean/mutools/postmutect/README.md

   `--listfile`: A list specifying the the samples to concatenate.
    Useful for when you have VCF files generated from BAM files that correspond to each chromosome region.
+   *Default*: A file called "chrs.list" contained within each sample's VCF output directory.

 ##combine
 The command you'd use after running multimutect with the --process\_whole\_bam option, or the one you would use after catenate if you didn't use that option.
+- `-d`

+  `--directory`: The directory of vcf files to combine.

+- `-r`

+   `--reference`: The reference genome used for the BAM files.

+- `-g`

+   `--gatkpath`: The path to the gatk jar file.
+   *Default*: Looks for a file called gatk.jar in the current working directory.

+- `-v`

+   `--vcf_files`: A list of vcfs on the command line to combine.

 - `-o`